All classes learn how to keep safe online and use technology responsibily through eSafety lessons each half term.

 Years 3 - 6

 Building on their KS1 work, KS2 children will continue to use Purple Mash to apply their skills and knowledge to a range of activities.
 The coding programmes will get progressively more complex and children will learn about databases and spread sheets.
 Additionally, classes will find out about computing networks and hardware.
 Using technology for a variety of given goals, and applying skills in programmes outside of Purple Mash. will allow children to challenge themselves and show creativity in this subject.
-Lessons and cross-curricular work link to the National curriculum:
+Lessons and cross-curricular work link to the National curriculum and the WVPS curriculum:

 Design, write and debug programs that accomplish specific goals.